Learning Snapshots - Globalize Your Classroom

 Common Core in Action: 10 Visual Literacy Strategies, Edutopia post by Todd Finley

-Also available on this website is a collection of resources to support the four global competencies as identified by the Asia Society.
+Global education is a vital piece in preparing students to be members of our larger humanity.
+To support your work as a global educator, this website provides a collection of resources for the four global competencies as identified by the Asia Society.
 Use the links under the page Global Competencies above or the list here: Investigate the World, Recognize Perspectives, Communicate Ideas, and Take Action.